-Science Design Planning
+Ecosystem Sciences, LLC Science Design Planning

 Disclaimers - This map (or data product) is for illustration purposes only.
 It is not intended to be used for description, conveyance, authoritative definition of legal boundary, or property title.
 This is not a survey product.
-Users are encouraged to examine the documentation or metadata associated with the data on which this map is based for information related to its accuracy currentness, and illinations.
+Users are encouraged to examine the documentation or metadata associated with the data on which this map is based for information related to its accuracy, currentness, and limitation information related to its accuracy, currentness, and limitation